What's an Evaluation?

 Having an evaluation can make it easier for the professionals who work with your child to tailor their approaches.
 Teachers are trained to address various types of learning symptoms, but when we know the root cause, it empowers us to better tailor our interventions.
 I like to use the analogy of a physical challenge to illustrate why this is the case.
 If you limp into a doctor's office and complain of leg pain, it could have multiple causes, including a broken bone, a soft tissue injury, or arthritis.
 Some treatments, like ice and avoiding weight-bearing activities on the injured leg, might help you to feel better regardless of the source of the pain.
 However, your symptoms may indicate that an x-ray of the bone or an MRI of the soft tissue would be appropriate.
 The doctor's diagnosis would then dictate what intervention you get to treat your limp.
 There are lots of things that educators can do that are likely to help students who are facing a number of different types of challenges.
 Preferential seating in the classroom and skills-based tutoring are such examples.
 However, knowing the specific reason for a child's learning challenge helps educators to better select appropriate accommodations and remediations.
 I might, for example, have a student with poor reading comprehension.
 If I suspect that the cause is attentional, an appropriate approach would be teaching strategies for self-monitoring and attending to detail.
 On the other hand, if the child has been diagnosed with dyslexia, attending to detail and self-monitoring would not be appropriate first-line strategies.
 Rather, I would need to address phonological weaknesses and challenges with decoding words that may be affecting comprehension.
 Outward symptoms can point the way toward appropriate learning supports, but they do not always tell the entire story.

 It is also important to know that some schools restrict access to accommodations, like priority seating or extended time on tests, to students with diagnosed learning differences.
-Evaluations may also be a prerequisite for in-school learning support services, like specialized pull-out instruction or receiving assistance from an in-classroom educational aide.
+As well, an evaluation may be a prerequisite for in-school learning support services, like specialized pull-out instruction or receiving assistance from an in-classroom educational aide.

 While I understand that the recommendation to pursue an evaluation can be intimidating, every family I know who has gone through the process finds it helpful.
 Hearing that your child may experience long-term difficulties with learning can be difficult news.
 Yet, the evaluation process aims to alleviate some of that grief and empower families with specific actions they can take to help their child.
 Overall, the evaluations tend to restore hope and reduce uncertainty while also helping schools, parents, and outside service providers to work together more productively.